carrieholt/Watershed-Area-Model/README.md

 Code to run the integrated accessible watershed-area model for WCVI Chinook

-Primary contact: Carrie Holt, carrie.holt@dfo-mpo.gc.ca Date created: 2021-01-12, updates ongoing
+Primary contact: Carrie Holt, carrie.holt@dfo-mpo.gc.ca Date created: 2021-01-12

 ### Summary
 This repository contains files to run the accessible watershed-area model to estimate benchmarks and logistic regression based reference points for West Coast Vancouver Island  (WCVI) Chinook salmon.
 The accessible watershed-area model is adapted from Parken et al. (2006) and Liermann et al. (2010) and used to derive benchmarks and reference points for Holt, K. et al. (2023) and Brown et al. (in revision).
 Citations are provided below.
 Benchmarks are provided at the population (or stock), Conservation Unit (CU) and inlet scale.
 For WCVI Chinook inlets are nested within CUs.
 Logistic-regression reference points are provided at the Stock Management Unit (SMU) scale, which represent various probabilities of all component inlets or CUs being above their lower benchmark (see Holt, K. et al. (2023) for more details).

+The model is applied to WCVI Chinook salmon on two sets of indicators:

-Benchmarks for all escapement indicators except those associated with major hatcheries (AllExMH) are reported in Table 4.1 of Brown et al. (in revision).
+(1) all escapement indicators except those associated with major hatcheries (AllExMH), reported in Table 4.1 of Brown et al. (in revision).
 These escapement indicators are: Artlish, Bedwell/Ursus, Burman, Cayeghle, Gold, Kaouk, Leiner, Marble, Megin, Moyeha, Nahmint, San Juan, Sarita, Tahsis, Tahsish, Tranquil and Zeballos.

-Benchmarks for all extensive indicators (ExtInd) are reported Appendix B of Brown et al. (in revision).
+(2) all extensive indicators (ExtInd) as reported Appendix B of Brown et al. (in revision).
 There are 55 extensive indicator systems.

 ### Contents of repository
 Code and associated files are organized into the following sub-folders: